raylutz/daffodil/README.md

         # read csv file into 2-d array, handling column headers and unflattening
         my_pydf = Pydf.from_csv(file_path, unflatten=True)

-        # create a new table to be built as we can the input.
+        # create a new table to be built as we scan the input.
         new_pydf = Pydf()

         # scan the input my_pydf row by row and construct the output.
 Pandas can't do this efficiently.